 The Career Center suggests aligning compensation according to industry standards and expectations.
 Employers are invited to review the annual Berklee undergraduate exit survey reportfor additional information.

-The Career Center recommends a minimum of $30 per half-hour, but the amount can be $40–100 or more per half-hour if the teacher has special qualifications, teaching experience, and/or an advanced degree.
+The Career Center recommends a minimum payment of $20 per half-hour or $30 per hour.
+A standard range is $30–$100+ per hour and is dependent upon student needs and teacher qualifications, teaching experience, and/or an advanced degree(s).
 Additional factors to keep in mind when hiring for private music, voice, or dance lessons include the location of the lesson (at a teacher’s studio or in the student’s home) and travel time, commuting distance, and transportation.
 Longer lessons are priced proportionately.

 Paid internships help employers attract the best talent.
 Not only is money a motivator, but it generates a larger group of highly qualified candidates, including those who may not be able to work for free due to financial need.
 When compensation is offered for work done during an internship, it should be no lower than the Massachusetts state minimum wage or the minimum wage in the state of employment.
 For more information, please read the National Association of Colleges and Employers (NACE) position papers on compensation and unpaid internships and the U.S. Department of Labor Fact Sheet #71, and DOL's primary beneficiary test for internships.

 The Career Center does not post unpaid opportunities to our highly qualified artistic community.
 However, certain extenuating circumstances may allow for this, such as a benefit event for an organization with less than $500,000 in annual business or an organization that often hires volunteers as part of its regular business practice.

 We are committed to helping students explore career options through volunteer experiences.
 Volunteer opportunities that meet the following criteria can be posted on the Berklee Career Manager: